emmettbutler/iPhoneGameDemo/iOS-Slides/games.rst

 .. class:: incremental

-    State machine ("world") with input and output "ports"
+    State machine ("world") with input and output ports

     Implemented as a C++ library - this works since Objective-C is a *strict superset* of C++